The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

 \subsection{The Set of Stable Husbands}

-An alternative point of view about the effect of a single strategic woman on the entire market is given via observation on the set of stable husbands for each woman.
+An alternative point of view about the effect of a strategic woman is given via observation on the set of stable husbands for each woman.
 A man $m$ is called a \textit{stable husband} of $w$ if there is a stable matching in which they are matched together.

 By the optimality of $g$'s strategy, $g$ gets a proposal from her best stable husband $b_0$.
-Due to the lattice structure of the set of stable matchings, it is known that she is his worst stable wife (e.g., \cite{teo1998geometry}).
-Thus, we know that at some point in the process $b_0$ proposed to his second worst woman, $g_0$, and was rejected.
+Due to the lattice structure of the set of stable matchings, it is known that from $b_0$'s perspective, she is his worst stable wife (e.g., \cite{teo1998geometry}).
+Thus, we know that at some point in the process $b_0$ proposed to his second-worst woman, $g_0$, and was rejected.
 Since all the women are eventually matched, we know that $g_0$ ends up with a proposal from her best stable husband.
 In the same manner, this event initiates a series of events that eventually prove some set of women are all guaranteed to be matched to their best stable husband at the end of the process.

-Assume that the size of this set is distributed like a size of a cycle in a random permutation.
-Then, with constant probability, at least fraction of the women are matched to their best stable husband.
-In addition, as the experimental results in part \ref{sec: experimental} show, we conjecture that the expected number of women getting their best stable matching is $\frac{n}{2}$.
+Assume that the size of this set is distributed like the size of a cycle in a random permutation.
+Then, with constant probability, at least a fraction of the women are matched to their best stable husband.
+The experimental results in part \ref{sec: experimental} support this intuition and show that the expected number of women getting their best stable matching is $\frac{n}{2}$.

-Note that $g$ received a proposal not only from her second best stable husband but also from all of her possible stable husbands.
-Let $g$'s second best stable husband be $b_1$.
-If we could reason that she is his second worst stable wife, we would have got a new set of women guaranteed to be matched to their second best stable possible husband.
+Note that $g$ received a proposal not only from her second-best stable husband but also from all of her possible stable husbands.
+Let $g$'s second-best stable husband be $b_1$.
+If we could reason that she is his second-worst stable wife, we would have got a new set of women guaranteed to be matched to their second-best stable possible husband.
 By Theorem 2 in \cite{teo1998geometry}, this is true when ordering the stable spouses with repetitions (one for each possible stable matching).
 Unfortunately, this may not be the case when counting each spouse only once.
 It will be interesting to see if we could show that w.h.p. this is still true even for the distinct case.